CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Barracuda_WAF_on_Azure.md

    ![](../images/Picture17.jpg)

-## Task 3: Configuiring Barracuda Firewall
+## Task 3: Configuring Barracuda Firewall

 1. In the **Sign-In page** of Barracuda, use the following credentials:

    - Username : **admin**
-   - Password : The password you provided when deploying the quickstart template.
+   - Password: The password you provided when deploying the quickstart template.

    Click on **Sign in**.